Sainsburys/sainsburys-http-service/README.md

 Sainsburys HTTP Service Framework
 =================================

-PHP Micro-framework for small REST or HTTP RPC services.
+PHP micro-framework for small REST or HTTP RPC services.
 Built and open sourced by J Sainsbury plc.

 The framework is basically a wrapper for the Slim micro-framework in PHP, but works only with a more structured application.